salhina/Embedded-Controller-for-UPS-System-with-Web-Based-HMI/README.md

 # Embedded UPS Controller with Web-Based HMI

-**Project Duration**: March 2013 - June 2013

-This project was developed as part of the **end-of-year capstone project** at **Sidi Mohammed Ben Abdellah University, Fez**.
-It demonstrates the integration of embedded systems with power electronics and real-time monitoring.
-The objective was to design a system capable of managing a group of 4 UPS units by dynamically adjusting their operation based on real-time power demand.
-A **web-based Human-Machine Interface (HMI)** enables efficient monitoring and control.
+This project was developed as part of the **end-of-year capstone project** at **Sidi Mohammed Ben Abdellah University, Fez**, showcasing the integration of embedded systems with power electronics and real-time monitoring.
+It focuses on dynamically managing a group of 4 UPS units to optimize power delivery based on real-time load demands, with a **web-based Human-Machine Interface (HMI)** for efficient monitoring and control.

+---

+## Project Details

+- **Project Duration**: March 2013 - June 2013
+- **University**: Sidi Mohammed Ben Abdellah University, Fez
+- **Degree**: Master’s Degree in Electronic Systems (State Engineer Program)
+- **Team Members**:
+  - **Nabil Salhi**: Project Lead
+  - **3 Other Colleagues** (Total team size: 4)

+For more information, visit [Nabil Salhi’s portfolio](https://salhina.github.io/) or connect on [LinkedIn](https://www.linkedin.com/in/nabil-salhi).

 ---